biointec/columba/README.md

 ---
 **CAUTION!**

-If you have used Columba 1.0 to build your index files you will have to rerun the build process to work with Columba 1.1!
+If you have used Columba 1.0 to build your index files you will have to rerun the build process to work with Columba 1.1 (and vice versa)!
 ---